Konard/source-code-tracer/README.md

 source-code-tracer -i file.js
 ```

-When using `--in-place`, the tool creates a backup file with `.untraced` extension before modifying the original.
+When using `--in-place`, the tool creates a backup file with `.untraced.original` extension before modifying the original.
+This backup preserves the original untouched code and is used for restoration when untracing.

 ### Help